18-Day Mexico Day Of the Dead

 The early bird catches the worm today.
 Or in this case, catches the once in a lifetime experience – flying in a hot air balloon over the archaeological site of Teotihuacan!
 Once you’ve seen Teotihuacan from above, you’ll wander its streets and climb its pyramids, all while our tour leader brings to life the rise and demise of the Aztec empire and its people, just one thread of Mexico’s rich history.

-Accommodation: Zocalo Central Hotel or similar
+Accommodation: Zocalo Central Hotel (or similar), Mexico City

-Included: Breakfast and Lunch.
+Included: Breakfast and Lunch

 Day 4: Mexico City to Puebla (Drive)

-Included: Breakfast and Lunch.
+Included: Breakfast and Lunch

 Day 5: Puebla

-Yesterday, your guide introduced you to Puebla, which is far too beautiful-a-town to rush on-through.
+Yesterday, your guide introduced you to Puebla, which is far too beautiful-a- town to rush on-through.
 So, spend today exploring how you choose!
 You might like to start the day with a sleep in and a big brekkie.
 Or heading out the door early and hanging out in the main square, just watching the world go by might be more appealing.
 Maybe your mission is to hunt down your very own favourite pieces of Talavera Poblana Pottery.
 Whatever your inspiration, your guide will be on hand for any advice required!

 Included: Breakfast